 Your application's level of risk can be known before your scheduled release.
 This will provide your team plenty of time to find, diagnose and fix all related threats and vulnerabilities within the software when performing security checks during your healthcare software testing cycle.

 Safer software is inherently better, especially in the healthcare domain.
 The ability to find bugs during the initial stages will reduce overall cost while ensuring a high-quality product at release time.

 - Building Trust and Confidence

-HIPAA compliance is the stamp of approval, and security testing is required to attain it.
+HIPAA compliance is the stamp of approval, and testing for security throughout your healthcare application testing process is required to attain it.
 Confidence in an application is why organizations decide to use it, and why investors decide to invest in it.
 Security testing goes a long way in building trust, and it can help boost the growth of your business in the long run.

 Setting Up Software Security Testing in the Healthcare Domain

 As covered in this healthcare domain tutorial, expanding upon your security measures within your healthcare software testing prohibits any kind of threat from infiltrating your software application.
 This upfront investment pays off by preventing costly, dangerous attacks.
 But security testing your healthcare application is an investment in time and resources, so make every minute count by aligning your security testing procedures with all healthcare industry best practices.